byte-foundry/tornado-fontconverter/README.md

 - cat Vagrantfile-old > Vagrantfile    #you may apply changes afterwards here if you have some Vagrant configuration issues
 - vagrant box add <your box name> <your box url>
 - vagrant up [--provider=yourprovider if needed, VirtualBox by default]

+If you need to set some environment variables in your Ubuntu VM mounted with Vagrant, the best way seems to be typing a 'before script' list of shell commands, which your Vagrantfile will be told to execute, with the following syntax :

+	$before_script = <<-SH
+		echo "#vagrant profile script" > /etc/profile.d/vagrant.sh
+		echo export FOO="bar" >> /etc/profile.d/vagrant.sh
+		echo export BAZ="qux">> /etc/profile.d/vagrant.sh
+		chmod +x /etc/profile.d/vagrant.sh
+		# other instructions here if needed
+	SH

+	config.vm.provision "shell", inline: $before_script
+	...